-The pandemic has killed more than 150,000 Americans, robbed millions of workers of their jobs and pushed companies to file for bankruptcy protection.
+The coronavirus pandemic has killed more than 400,000 Americans, robbed millions of workers of their jobs and pushed companies to file for bankruptcy protection.
 It’s driven us into our homes and put distance between us and those we love.

-While little good can be salvaged from this grueling, miserable year, there have been a few silver linings.
+While little good can be salvaged from this grueling, miserable time, there have been a few silver linings.
 Seizing them can improve your life greatly.

-Here are some of the biggest upsides of this bad time and how to use each to your advantage.
+Here are some of the biggest upsides of this strange era and how to use each to your advantage.

 Silver lining No. 1: Super-low interest rates